 To reinforce the alignment of the interests of our directors with the long-term interests of our shareholders, our Board has established stock ownership guidelines applicable to our non-employee directors.
-Under these guidelines, each of our non-employee directors is expected within four years to accumulate and hold shares of our common stock having a fair market value equal to 2.0x the director's annual retainer.
+Under these guidelines, each of our non-employee directors is expected within five years to accumulate and hold shares of our common stock having a fair market value equal to 2.0x the director's annual retainer.
 Each of our directors has either met or is on track to meet his/her ownership guideline within the requisite time frame.

-Our Corporate Governance Guidelines also provide for a retention guideline, or holding period, of one year for stock acquired upon the lapse of restrictions on restricted stock (net of funds reasonably expected to be necessary to satisfy applicable taxes) that applies to our non-employee directors.
+Our Corporate Governance Guidelines also provide for a retention guideline, or holding period, of one year for stock acquired upon the lapse of restrictions on restricted stock (net of funds reasonably expected to be necessary to satisfy applicable taxes) that applies to our non-employee directors who have not satisfied and/or do not continue to satisfy their applicable stock ownership guideline.